Francois Hougaard: International career

-Hougaard was selected and joined off the bench for South Africa's opening match scoring in the 65th minute in a 17–16 win over Wales.
+At the 2011 Rugby World Cup Hougaard was selected and joined off the bench for South Africa's opening match scoring in the 65th minute in a 17–16 win over Wales.
 He was however dropped for the second game against Fiji which South Africa won 49-3 but started against Namibia in which he scored two tries and came off the bench against Samoa.
 South Africa was however knocked out of the Cup, losing 11–9 to Australia.
 Hougaard came on in the 50th minute during that match.

 Hougaard started all five games at scrum half against England and Argentina and scored one try against England.
 However, he was moved to the wing and his place at scrum half taken by the talented Ruan Pienaar in the first Championship Test against Australia on 8 September 2012.

 Hougaard signed a one-season contract with SA Rugby to represent the Blitzboks in the HSBC World Rugby Sevens Series and at the Rio Olympics.
 Played in the first four legs of the 2015/16 series and scored the winning try in the 3rd/4th playoff against Australia at the Dubai Sevens.

 Hougaard was a member of the South African Sevens team that won a bronze medal at the 2016 Summer Olympics.
 During the 2016 Summer Olympics in Rio de Janeiro Hougaard was included as a travelling reserve, but was included on the bench for the final day of the Rugby sevens tournament after Seabelo Senatla injured his wrist during the pool stages.
 After the medal ceremony Hougaard offered his Bronze medal to Senatla, stating that: "he deserves it more".